akkartik/teliva/README.md

 Teliva is not tested much at all yet.
 This is my first time programming either in Lua or within Lua.
 Bug reports most appreciated.

+## Will it run any Ncurses program?

+Probably not.
+Ncurses is extremely portable.
+I don't test on all the configurations Ncurses supports.
+For example, I assume terminals with UTF-8 support.

+## Will it run any Lua [lcurses](https://github.com/lcurses/lcurses) program?

+There are some exceptions.
+For example, lcurses has some strange &ldquo;smarts&rdquo; that result in `wgetch()` not behaving like `getch()`.
+Teliva doesn't reproduce such bugs.

 ## What's with the name?

 Teliva is the Tamil root for &lsquo;clear&rsquo;.
 Very much aspirational.